MichealRollins-Green/Driver-ASE/README.md

 mkdir bin

 ####NOTE: The URLs provided below may change or the page they direct to may no longer be available, so if that happens the software will need to be aquired elsewhere.
+Also, the commands below are optional other than the software that requires configure and make to be run.

 ####If you don't have root permissions to install the software, contact you system admin to have the software installed.